General Electric Valley Forge E Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive plans for old people and females.
+• Introduction of appealing plans for old individuals and females.

-• Introduction of complimentary card of subscription to provide package of special offer to its devoted customers.
+• Intro of complimentary card of subscription to provide plan of special offer to its devoted consumers.

-Building of regional center for training particularly to train regional personnel.
+Building of regional center for training especially to train local staff.